-The Developers have financed the engineering and construction costs of underground utilities to serve the District, as well as certain other District improvements.
-After reimbursement from the sale of the Bonds, the Developers will have expended approximately \$1,400,000 (as of January 15, 2020) for design, construction and acquisition of District park and recreational facilities not yet reimbursed.
+The Developers have financed the engineering and construction costs of certain District improvements.
+The Developers have expended approximately \$1,400,000 (as of June 1, 2021) for design, construction and acquisition of District park and recreational facilities not yet reimbursed.
 It is anticipated that proceeds from future issues of District bonds will be used, in part, to reimburse certain Developers for these costs to the extent allowed by the Commission.
 The District can make no representation that any additional development will occur within the District.
 The District may also issue additional bonds to finance recreational facilities.
 The Engineer has stated that the District's authorized but unissued bonds will be adequate, under present land use projections, to fully finance such improvements.